 Clinical Associate Professor: Joanne D. Burke

 Lecturer: Andrew B. Ogden

-Extension Professor: Catherine A. Neal, Rebecca Grube Sideman, Cheryl A. Smith
+Extension Professor: Alan T. Eaton, Catherine A. Neal, Rebecca Grube Sideman, Cheryl A. Smith

 The sustainable agriculture and food systems (SAFS) program offers a flexible curriculum to students seeking to acquire integrated knowledge and experiences related to modern agricultural and food systems and/or preparing for varied careers in these fields.
 It draws upon the diverse course offerings by the three academic departments in the College of Life Sciences and Agriculture and the Thompson School of Applied Science as well as from other colleges at UNH.